 If a class is offered in more than one period, it is the same class offered twice a day.
 Campers may not register for more than one of the same class.

-"Yogurtness" and both "Biotech Explorer" classes are available to students entering 8th and 9th grade only
+All "Biotech Explorer" and "Rocket Chemistry" classes are available to students entering 8th and 9th grade only

 Students will learn a simple but effective method of cartooning faces from life quickly and easily!
 We will explore the aesthetics and principles of caricature.
 Students will learn to draw the five shapes of the head.
 We will also learn how to draw cartoon bodies and simple gaffs to make the caricatures personal and interesting!